Netcash-ZA/PayNow-WHMCS-Module-v6/README.md

 1. Go into WHMCS as admin
 2. Click Setup / Payments / Payment Gateways
-3. Active the Module 'Pay Now'
+3. Activate the Module 'Pay Now'
 4. Type an appropriate display name such as 'MasterCard/Visa'
 5. Enter your Pay Now Service Key
+6. Enter an admin username for WHMCS Admin User Name.
+This is to utilise the localAPI() method.
-6. Click 'Send email' to have the Pay Now gateway send e-mail
+7. Click 'Send email' to have the Pay Now gateway send e-mail
-7. Click 'Save Changes'
+8. Click 'Save Changes'

 You are now ready to transact.
-Remember to turn of "Make test mode active:" when you are ready to go live.
+Remember to turn off "Make test mode active:" when you are ready to go live.

 Here is a screenshot of what the WHMCS settings screen for the Sage Pay Now configuration:
 ![alt tag](http://196.201.6.235/whmcs/whmcs_screenshot1.png)